oracle/content-and-experience-toolkit/README.md

 `cec install` - adds build, optimize and test improvements to the source environment created

+**Updated**

+`cec download-content` - can now download content template including specific assets, assets in a collection or assets found with a query

+`cec create-asset-report` - now reports on broken links where a site includes references to content items, documents, web pages that don't exist

 # New in Release 19.3.3a

 **Fixed**